samilait/minesweeper/documentation/Architecture-Documentation.md

 The GUI package contains classes related to JavaFX and the defining of graphical aspects of the application.

-**Not:** This package will contain little useful information for writing bots.
+**Note:** This package contains just little useful information for writing bots.

 ### GameView.java